Multiple Queries with Multiple Keys: A Precise Prompt Matching Paradigm for Prompt-based Continual Learning: Introduction

-The contributions of this paper are summarized as follows: \setlist[enumerate]{leftmargin=1.2em, labelwidth=0em} \begin{enumerate} \item For the first time, we discuss the importance of query-key matching rate in improving model performance in prompt-based methods, defining current approaches as the Single Query-Single Key (SQSK) paradigm and introducing the Multiple Queries with Multiple Keys (MQMK) paradigm, which achieves an improvement of 32.82\% in matching rate under certain scenario and reaches SOTA performance. \item We identify that the SQSK paradigm lacks prompt information in the query, specifically task-specific knowledge, which leads to low query precision.
-Additionally, in SQSK, the prompt itself is not involved in the process of prompt selection.
-To address these, we extended the Single Query to Multiple Queries for task-level breadth search. \item After introducing Multiple Queries, the feature gap between classes within a task becomes further pronounced.
-A single key can no longer represent the feature distribution of the training samples used for prompt optimization.
-Therefore, we extend the Single Key to Multiple Keys for deep search and find that the performance is optimal when the key granularity is at the class level. \end{enumerate}
+The contributions of this paper are summarized as follows: \setlist[enumerate]{leftmargin=1.2em, labelwidth=0em} \begin{enumerate} \item We highlight the importance of query-key matching rate in prompt-based methods, define current approaches as SQSK, and introduce the MQMK paradigm, which achieves 32.82\% improvement and SOTA performance. \item We identify that SQSK lacks task-specific knowledge in the query, leading to low precision, and that the prompt itself is not involved in prompt selection.
+To address this, we extend Single Query to Multiple Queries for task-level breadth search. \item After introducing Multiple Queries, class-level feature gaps become more pronounced.
+A single key cannot fully represent training distributions.
+Therefore, we extend Single Key to Multiple Keys for deep search and find class-level keys perform best.
+Finally, we propose a local matching mechanism to further enhance matching precision. \end{enumerate}